equal-shares/equal-shares/README.md

   * tests - tests of the backend
   * Dockerfile.dev - for building the backend local development
   * Dockerfile.prod - for building the backend in production
+  * Dockerfile.test - for building the backend for local testing
   * equal-shares-api-private-key.pem - private RSA key for the API for local development, ignored in git
   * equal-shares-api-public-key.pem - public RSA key for the API for local development, ignored in git
   * Makefile - commands for development